wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 * Users are able to associate their nickname to their wallet, upon creating a wallet or afterwards.
 * To send assets from a wallet, their peers may use the nickname instead of the legacy wallet address.
 * In every context, the application displays the nickname for any wallet (if registered).
-* The user can provide a list of aliases (e.g. phone numbers, e-mail addresses, social media handles etc. from his smartphone addressbook) and filter / flag those nicknames with a valid Open Cardano Wallet Nickname.
+* The user can provide a list of strings and filter / flag those nicknames with a valid Open Cardano Wallet Nickname (e.g. by granting read access to the addressbook).

 It should be made abundantly clear to all users registering a nickname that this solution compromises privacy.